TiC-1/fizzbuzz/README.md

 })
 ```

-11. Check that the tests are working, by running them using npm:
+**11. Check that the tests are working, by running them using npm:**

 ```
 npm run test